cinayakoshka/fluid-obj-c/README.md

 issues, you're on your own - everything will always be waiting.
 Feel free to set waiting to false in order to recover.

-FiObjects have no knowledge of whether they correctly represent remote fluidinfo state.
-However, if an operation on a FiObject fails and produces an error, that error is attached to the object until another operation is triggered.
+FiClasses have no knowledge of whether they correctly represent remote fluidinfo state.
+However, if an operation on a FiClass fails and produces an error, that error is attached to the object until another operation is triggered.

-You may get some unexpected or inconsistent results, if you execute simultaneous operations on FiObjects.
+You may get some unexpected or inconsistent results, if you execute simultaneous operations on FiClasses.
 That is a natural side-effect of working asynchronously.

 * Namespaces